 To create a custom report, you’ll need to be in the Facebook Business Manager.
-Next, choose the ad set you’d like to analyze.
-Then, select Performance.
+Choose the ad set you’d like to analyze, then select Performance.
 You can then customize what you see by turning columns on or off.
 New columns can be added by using the search function.

 Once you’ve created a report, the rule of thumb when analyzing your data is to begin at a high level and then zoom in.
 In practical terms, this means look at your campaign data first.
 Then check your ad sets.
 Lastly, analyze your individual ads.

 Monitor the right clicks

 It’s easy to be misled by looking at the wrong click data.
 You have three to choose from: Clicks; Clicks [all]; and Outbound Clicks.

 - Clicks.
 Shows click-through and is most important for consideration and conversion.